Darkshadogt/Dark-Piglock/README.md

 ## Deployment

-Dark Piglock is currently hosted using Pythonanywhere.
+Dark Piglock is currently hosted using Pythonanywhere, with MySQL serving as the database.
 You can access the link here: [http://darkshadogt.pythonanywhere.com/](http://darkshadogt.pythonanywhere.com/)